Before applying for grants, consider the following recommendations in order to write the best possible grant application.

 If my group is not awarded, can we reapply for the same event?¶

-Yes, your group can apply again, as long as you apply within the semester of your event with the application deadline.
+Yes, your group can apply again, as long as you apply within the application deadline.
+SUA grants will not be awarded for events that have already taken place.
 A Student Activities Advisor is happy to meet with any group and provide feedback from the Grants Review Committee to help improve your application.

 Can someone meet with us to review our application before we apply?¶

 Yes, the grants assistant is more than happy to meet with you, answer questions, and review your application prior to submitting.
 You can contact the grants assistant at email@example.com (opens in a new tab).

 If we are awarded, how long will it take to receive our grant funding?¶

 Registered Student Organizations (RSOs) will have their check ready for pickup or has been mailed to them 3-6 weeks after their application is approved.
 Campus Life Programs (CLPs), University Departments, and individuals will receive their grant award through EFS transfer within 2-4 weeks of submitting their Statement of Agreement.